z-yn/webjoystick/README.md

 ####  Events
 * connected--connected to server
 * stop---stop game signal, the reason given by data
-* gamepadAdded---new gamepad added to server, uid given by data
+* gamepadAdded---new gamepad added to server, it's uid is given by data
-* gamepadRemoved----gamepad removed from server, it's uid given by data
+* gamepadRemoved----gamepad removed from server, it's uid is given by data
 * start---gamepad send start game signal, it's uid given by data
 * deviceorientation-----DeviceOrientation Event of html5 Device API
 * devicemotion-----DeviceMotion Event of html5 Device API